tw-yshuang/AIVC-Server-Booking/docs/DEV_DOCUMENT.md

 - `booking`: the booking schedule frame that from csv file.
 - `using`: the using data schedule frame that from csv file.
 - `used`: the used data schedule frame that from csv file.
-- `msg`: control the massage and record it to the log file.
+- `msg`: control the message and record it to the log file.

 ```python
 class Monitor(HostInfo):